AI Security To Secure AI Framework & Privacy

 What Is AI Security?

 For years, AI security was an afterthought.
-Models were trained and deployed with little concern for how they’d stay secure.
+Models were trained and deployed with little concern for security measures or vulnerabilities.
 That doesn’t work anymore.
-AI models rely on sensitive training data but often function as black boxes, making them opaque, untraceable, and vulnerable.
+AI systems now handle sensitive data and operate in high-stakes environments, making them prime targets for data breaches and security incidents.

-The risks are real.
-If an AI model is compromised, how do businesses know?
-If it’s trained on private data, how do they ensure compliance?
+The Ai security risks are clear.
+Without proper security controls, AI systems are vulnerable to manipulation, compliance violations, and AI cybersecurity threats.
 Regulations like GDPR and the AI Act are forcing companies to answer these questions and build security from day one.

 Key Components of AI Security

-Verifiable integrity: Cryptographic proofs confirm AI models execute as intended.
+• Verifiable integrity: Cryptographic proofs confirm AI systems execute as intended.

-Regulatory compliance: Security frameworks align with GDPR, the AI Act, and other industry standards.
+• Regulatory compliance: AI security frameworks align with GDPR, the AI Act, and other industry standards.

 AI Security And The Evolution of Trust